ShubhamMehla3/Low-Light-Image-Enhancement-Webapp-/README.md

 features up to different levels, so that we can apply enhancement via multiple subnets and finally produce the output image via multi-branch fusion.

--To address this task, we propose the multi-branch low-light enhancement network (MBLLEN).
+- To address this task, we propose the multi-branch low-light enhancement network (MBLLEN).
 The key idea is to extract rich features up to different levels, so that we can apply enhancement via multiple subnets and finally produce the output image via multi-branch fusion.